 How to Request Pro Bono Legal Assistance from a Columbia Law School Student

-If you have ideas for student projects, whether they be research-oriented or direct service in nature, please contact SJI at firstname.lastname@example.org or 212-854-3535.
+If you have ideas for student projects, whether they be research-oriented or direct service in nature, please contact SJI at firstname.lastname@example.org or 212-854-3318.
 A Pro Bono Program staff member will be happy to speak with you to flesh out project specifics and to discuss distributing the opportunity to our students.
-If publicized to our students, they will contact you directly if they are interested in participating.
+Interested students will then contact you directly.

 All pro bono projects must meet the following four criteria:

 - Law-related.
 The project requires knowledge of the law for completion.

 - Supervised by an attorney (either directly or indirectly).
 The attorney supervisor will sign off on the final work product and/or a Student Initiated Petition if needed.

 - In the public interest.
 Examples include work that helps those who are under-represented, educates the public about the law, improves the legal profession, or deals with an issue of public importance from any side of the political spectrum.

 - Uncompensated.
 Students may not receive any form of financial remuneration (salary, stipend, or grant) or academic credit (writing or other) for their work.

 IMPORTANT: Representation on individual cases is not available through this program.
 All four criteria above must be met for students to volunteer on pro bono projects.